arangodb/docs/3.8/graphs-custom-pregel.md

   value of the global accumulator before distributing it to the DB-Servers.
   The default implementation just copies the internal state.
-- `getStateUpdateProgram` this code is executed when the DB-Server serializes the accumulated value of the accumulator during the collect phase, sending its result back to the Coordinator.
+- `getStateUpdateProgram` this code is executed when the DB-Server serializes the value of the accumulator during the collect phase, sending its result back to the Coordinator.
   The default implementation is to call `getStateProgram`.
 - `aggregateStateProgram` this code is executed on the coordinator after it